Compiler-First State Space Duality and Portable $O(1)$ Autoregressive Caching for Inference: Acknowledgements

 \section{Acknowledgements}

-We thank Jiyoun Ha, James Chapman, and Skye Wanderman-Milne at Google for code review, testing \& validation strategy, and technical guidance during the development and integration of the Mamba-2 module into Bonsai.
-We also thank Carlos Araya at Google for facilitating the collaboration.
-We also thank Timothy Hitge at Imperial College London for assistance with experiment scripting and GPU result collection.
+We thank Jiyoun Ha, James Chapman, and Skye Wanderman-Milne at Google for code review, testing and validation strategy, and technical guidance during development and integration of the Mamba-2 module into Bonsai, and Carlos Araya at Google for facilitating the collaboration.
+Timothy Hitge at Imperial College London assisted with experiment scripting and GPU result collection.
 This research was supported in part with Cloud TPUs from Google's TPU Research Cloud (TRC).